tyree88/Oracle/README.md

 - 1.Getting the Access Token to use the IDCS API.
 Follow The tutorial below.
   - https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html

-    - Here are images of the instructions provided above^
+    - Here are the instructions for the images below^
+    - These will help you set up the Environment Variables in Postman, get Access token, and provide an environment to test the APIs you are using in the code.
     ![Create the Application in IDCS](https://github.com/tyree88/Oracle/blob/master/IDCS/Images/Screen%20Shot%202020-10-22%20at%201.07.06%20PM.png?raw=true)

-    - Set up the Environment Variables in Postman
     ![Postman Setup](https://github.com/tyree88/Oracle/blob/master/IDCS/Images/Screen%20Shot%202020-10-22%20at%201.07.46%20PM.png?raw=true)

     ![Import the Postman Collection](https://github.com/tyree88/Oracle/blob/master/IDCS/Images/Screen%20Shot%202020-10-22%20at%201.08.14%20PM.png?raw=true)